leoEspin/trade-blotter/README.md

 Enriched Version Columns
 ------------------------

-The output should be an enriched version of the input CSV file which adds the following columns to the original file and populates it on a **trade-by-trade** basis:
+The output is an enriched version of the input CSV file which adds the following columns to the original file and populates it on a **trade-by-trade** basis: